RTHyman/audio-program/README.md

 ![soldering_reference!](/images/enclosure/soldering_reference.jpg)

  - Reference below is just to show that I soldered on the underside of the speaker bonnet and it definitely isn't pretty but its worked solidly and survived for over 2 years!
 This is just to give you an idea of how I did it.
-Rely on the fritzing/notes below for specifics

 ![soldering_reference_2!](/images/enclosure/soldering_reference_2.jpg)